pgrill/guidelines/django/README.rst

         ...
     {% endblock foo_bar %}

--  Indent everything within template tags.
+-  Indent everything within template tags for readability.
+Remember django templates are for the developers to read, the rendered result is for browsers.

 .. code:: html